vkleer/CI_PP3_5x5_TicTacToe/README.md

 - Validates the email address, providing feedback if input was invalid.
     - If the input follows the correct format, compare the entered email address to the list of email addresses in the database (Google Sheets file)
         - If the email address is not registered, present the player with the option to try a different email address or create a new account
+- After successfully logging in, each player is greeted by their username
 - Covers user story **3** and **10**

 ### Create new account